Sales is at the heart of any business.

-Unfortunately, in a real world, more often than not these two departments hardly collaborate with each other, even though they actually have the same goal: to acquire new customers.
+Unfortunately, in the real world, more often than not these two departments hardly collaborate with each other, even though they actually have the same goal: to acquire new customers.

 Solution: Pay them fairly.
-Celebrate small wins, and offer your SDR’s small rewards, like tickets to see a basketball game or whatever makes them excited.
+The SDR role is a very important one so celebrate small wins, and offer your SDR’s small rewards, like tickets to see a basketball game or whatever makes them excited.